nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      3. Test case: `findt` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
 "Listed all persons and tasks" shown in status message.
      4. Other incorrect find tasks commands to try: `findt !@#`)<br>
-        Expected: No changes in GUI.
+        Expected: No tasks are displayed.
 "No such task found" shown in status message.

   2. There are no tasks in OfficeConnect with the specified title.
      1. Prerequisites: Only one title can be specified.